Meira-JH/microservice-ecommerce-exercise/README.md

 # microservice-ecommerce-exercise

-Exercise of Microservice Architecture for Infnet's **Postgraduate Course of Software Architecture**.
+Exercise of Microservice Architecture for Infnet's **Software Architecture Postgraduate Course**.

 This project uses Spring Framework and was built through Spring Initializr.
 For more information: https://start.spring.io/